How to Get Rid of Indigestion Fast at Home

 Apple Cider Vinegar is a vinegar made from apple juice and acetic acid.
 Aside from being good for the skin and hair, it can also be helpful for indigestion.

-The acetic acid in apple cider vinegar can help prevent bacteria and help digest foods and relieve acid reflux.
+The acetic acid in apple cider vinegar can help prevent bacteria help digest foods and relieve acid reflux.
 [11]

 It can also help remove trapped gas in the stomach.
 In addition, it can also help get rid of flu, sores, and diabetes.[12]